 Medical Assistant Certification Renewal Requirements

-So you've earned your medical assistant certification, but do you have to renew it?
+So you've earned your medical assistant certification, but do you have to renew it and make sure it doesn't expire?

 Yes, you do have to renew you medical assistant certification.
 In order to maintain your certification, you may have to take some continuing education courses or re-apply to maintain your certificate.